synacktiv/toy-wasm-symbexp/README.md

 ```
 # Note

-The challenge being solved is [https://forumcrack.github.io/](The ForumCrack KeygenMe).
+The challenge being solved is [the ForumCrack KeygenMe](https://forumcrack.github.io/).